 This is simply the yummiest and simplest way of eating eggs for breakfast!
 Cha Dan (literally translated as “Tea Egg”) is a traditional Chinese recipe involving soy sauce and spices and eggs, but to decrease the amount of soy consumption (coz it’s not too good for you!), here’s a soy-free Cha Dan Recipe.
-You can of course add coconut aminos instead of soy sauce, but it’ll cost you pretty much a whole bottle for two dozen eggs!
+You can of course add coconut aminos or tamari sauce instead of soy sauce, but it’ll cost you pretty much a whole bottle for two dozen eggs!

 I had a bunch of uncooked bacon left over from when I made the avocado bacon explosion, and I wanted to use it in a dish that didn’t involve frying more bacon!
 And so I turned to the slow cooker.
 But what would it go well with in the slow cooker, I pondered…chicken!